 We're Megan & David, two Scottish newlyweds in our twenties with absolutely no desire to settle down.
 Throughout the past 10 years together we have backpacked across South East Asia and lived in the beautiful New Zealand.
 We spent a year living in the Czech Republic.
 And after being away from Scotland for four years, we recently moved to Edinburgh, to explore more of our home turf.
 We created Half This World Away in December 2015 and have been travel blogging ever since.

 I am a 26 year old travel addict.
 I am also incredibly scatty, unorganised and impulsive.
 I love good food, good coffee and good company.

 Growing up, I never really knew what I wanted to be.
 The only thing I've ever really wanted to do is see the world and 6 years ago, I decided to make that happen.

 Lets rewind to 2011 - I quit my job, packed a bag and booked a one way flight to Madrid, Spain.
 My plan?
 I was going to teach English.

 Did I speak Spanish?
 Not a word.

 It would be fair to say I was a pretty naive 20 year old girl with no clue what I was doing.
 Yet, for once in my life I'd never been so sure that leaping into the unknown was exactly where i needed to be.

 Rather than satisfying my urge to travel, Spain only accelerated it.
-It's a country that will always have a place in my hear as it showed me what else was out there, if i was willing to take a chance.
+It's a country that will always have a place in my heart as it showed me what else was out there, if I was willing to take a chance.

 Since then I've learned so much about myself and the type of travel I love.